 Having been promised an excavation permit, Breasted approached Harry Judson, president of the University of Chicago, to discuss how he might finance the proposed excavation.
 Judson told him to put his thoughts into a letter that could be used in a pitch made to Rockefeller and other possible donors.
-Breasted promptly did so, ending his letter with a succinct financial assessment: "To make a complete clearance of the ancient city, its walls, its stronghold, citadel, palace, and houses, and to publish the results, would require a budget of Sixty Thousand Dollars (\$60,000.00) each year for four years."18 gentleman and a distinguished scholar, with the modesty of the truly great.
-My interest in archaeology was wholly the result of his influence."
-However, since Rockefeller was not prepared to underwrite all four years of exploration, he offered to give \$60,000 for the first year of excavation, on the condition that money for the additional three years came from elsewhere.
-In early July 1921, the New York Times briefly announced the plan to excavate Megiddo, with the headline "To Excavate Armageddon; John D. Rockefeller Jr. Gives \$60,000 to Dig Up the Site."
-Unfortunately, Breasted was unable to raise the additional funds at the time, but he retained the option to dig at the site at some point in the future.
+Breasted promptly did so, ending his letter with a succinct financial assessment: "To make a complete clearance of the ancient city, its walls, its stronghold, citadel, palace, and houses, and to publish the results, would require a budget of Sixty Thousand Dollars (\$60,000.00) each year for four years."18

+Judson, in turn, immediately contacted Rockefeller, to ask whether he would be willing to fund this additional project.
+It would be a worthwhile endeavor, he suggested, for the results "may... cast a flood of light on the past of civilizations."
+19 gentleman and a distinguished scholar, with the modesty of the truly great.
+My interest in archaeology was wholly the result of his influence."20 However, since Rockefeller was not prepared to underwrite all four years of exploration, he offered to give \$60,000 for the first year of excavation, on the condition that money for the additional three years came from elsewhere.21 In early July 1921, the New York Times briefly announced the plan to excavate Megiddo, with the headline "To Excavate Armageddon; John D. Rockefeller Jr. Gives \$60,000 to Dig Up the Site."22 Unfortunately, Breasted was unable to raise the additional funds at the time, but he retained the option to dig at the site at some point in the future.